Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups: Experiments

-The results confirm that the dispersion in the LiDAR modality is significantly higher than the one exhibited by its monocular counterpart, as suggested by the tests in the synthetic environment.
+The results confirm that the dispersion in the LiDAR and stereo modalities is significantly higher than the one exhibited by its monocular counterpart, as suggested by the tests in the synthetic environment.
 However, the deviation is still small enough to enable higher accuracy in registration.
+It is possible to observe the presence of outliers corresponding to some particular poses of the calibration pattern; however, they do not raise relevant issues for the multi-pose calibration as they are well mitigated by the rest of the poses.

 On the other hand, Fig.~\ref{fig:adaposes2} shows the difference, measured in linear and angular errors, of the calibrations performed with $M \in [1, 4]$ versus the final result with $M=5$.
 The results validate the conclusion drawn in the previous section: using several pattern poses ($M>1$) causes significant changes in the calibration result up to 3 poses, where it plateaus.